brozorec/smart-account-sign/README.md

    - **Relayer Mode**: Submit via OpenZeppelin's managed relayer service
    - **Manual Mode**: Build and sign locally with your own source account
 5. **Standalone Passkey Tools** - Separate CLI for passkey registration and testing

+### Not Yet Supported

+- **Delegated Signers**: The CLI currently does not support signing with [`Delegated`](https://docs.openzeppelin.com/stellar-contracts/accounts/signers-and-verifiers#delegated) signers.
+Only `External` signers (Ed25519 keys and passkeys) configured in the smart account's context rules are supported.

 ## Repo Structure